 Zia shifts gears as she discusses the successful affluent South Asian immigrant community.
 Her observations about the class distinctions within the Indian immigrant community are astute, as are her remarks about the conflicting demands faced by women and girls in the group.
 Zia points to Hindu role models many young women are asked to imitate, while also fulfilling the high academic expectations of their parents.
 She uncannily notes the rise in domestic violence and the recent spurt in Indian women’s organizations to combat it.

-Silicon Valley Indians might feel offended by Zia’s indictment of The IndUs Entrepreneurs (TiE) for their failure to embrace social and political causes.
-It is ironic, she notes, that the very people who became entrepreneurs and millionaires as a result of the discrimination they faced in the form of glass ceiling in the Silicon Valley refuse to act against it.
+Silicon Valley Indians might feel offended by Zia’s indictment of The Indus Entrepreneurs (TiE) for their failure to embrace social and political causes.
+It is ironic, she notes, that the very people who became entrepreneurs and millionaires as a result of the discrimination they faced in the form of a glass ceiling in Silicon Valley refuse to act against it.
 Her comments are so much on the mark that one wonders why she is not equally incisive about internal conflicts within her own Chinese American community.

-The closing chapters of the book are devoted to a chronicle of the Asian American struggle for legalization of same-sex marriages.
-Unfortunately, as Zia reveals her own sexual orientation as a lesbian, the reader’s interest waivers and the book peters out, even as the author makes a convincing case that the banning of same-sex marriages is akin to the refusal of equal rights for Asians in prior decades.
+The closing chapters of the book are devoted to a chronicle of the Asian American struggle for the legalization of same-sex marriages.
+Unfortunately, as Zia reveals her own sexual orientation as a lesbian, the reader’s interest waivers, and the book peters out, even as the author makes a convincing case that the banning of same-sex marriages is akin to the refusal of equal rights for Asians in prior decades.

 For a weighty non-fiction book engaging in a serious discussion of law and politics, readers will find

-Asian American Dreams a moving, at times disturbing, but on the whole an inspiring book.
+Asian American Dreams is a moving, at times disturbing, but on the whole an inspiring book.
 Every Indian American must read this book and realize that the opportunities we have in this country might seem limitless but they are of relatively recent origin and cannot be taken for granted. operates on three levels; the microcosm of Zia’s own life, the challenges that the communities involved in the specific cases face, and the broader issues of race, gender, and ethnicity that put them in context.
 Zia proves herself a skillful narrator as she stages these tales against the bigger backdrop of national and international politics. begins with a well-documented history of the first immigrants to arrive in America from China, Japan, and India, only to be treated as slaves.
 Unable to own property, to vote, or to bring wives into this country, they persevered, to eventually participate in the civic life of America.